nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 If you plan to use Intellij IDEA (highly recommended):
 1. **Configure the JDK**: Follow the guide [_[se-edu/guides] IDEA: Configuring the JDK_](https://se-education.org/guides/tutorials/intellijJdk.html) to ensure Intellij is configured to use **JDK 11**.
 1. **Import the project as a Gradle project**: Follow the guide [_[se-edu/guides] IDEA: Importing a Gradle project_](https://se-education.org/guides/tutorials/intellijImportGradleProject.html) to import the project into IDEA.<br>
-   :exclamation: Note: Importing a Gradle project is slightly different from importing a normal Java project.
+   - Note: Importing a Gradle project is slightly different from importing a normal Java project.
 1. **Verify the setup**: Run `Main` and try a few commands.

 ## Design

-> :bulb: The `.puml` files used to create the diagrams in this guide can be found in the [diagrams](diagrams) folder.
+> The `.puml` files used to create the diagrams in this guide can be found in the [diagrams](diagrams) folder.

 ### Architecture